uktrade/platform-tools/README.md

 Or, run `poetry run tox` in the root directory to run all tests for multiple Python versions.
 See the [`tox` configuration file](tox.ini).

 Note: by default the tests are run using multiple processes for speed.
-When running using multiple processes pdb does not play nicely and will error.
+When running using multiple processes pdb (python debugger) does not play nicely and will error.

 To allow pdb to work correctly, disable multiple processes using the `--numprocesses 0` option:

 `poetry run pytest --numprocesses 0`

 #### Manual testing

 You may want to test any CLI changes locally.

 Run `poetry build` to build your package resulting in a package file (e.g. `dbt_platform_tools-0.1.40.tar.gz`) in a `dist` folder.
 You may need to bump up the package version before doing so.